Skip to Main Content

 Types of Sources in Databases: Note, please refer to databases in the Find Articles section of this guide.

-Web of Science Document Types Proceedings Paper; Article Review; Editorial Material; Letter
+Scopus Document Type Conference Paper; Article Review; Editorial Material; Letter

 Science Direct Will appear next to title in results "Original Research Article"